AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 ### Is there a cost to use the SDK?

 Access to the Adobe Express Embed SDK now requires a business approval process.
-[Request access](https://www.adobe.com/go/embed-access) to submit your use case for evaluation.
+[Contact sales](https://www.adobe.com/go/embed-access) to submit your use case for evaluation.
 For more details, see [SDK Access & Approval](#sdk-access--approval-1).

 ### What is the versioning strategy for the SDK?